tuanvv1983/webCamSecurity/README.md

 Use your webcam as home security system.

-Just playing with http://electron.atom.io/ and MediaRecorder API.
+Just playing with http://electron.atom.io/ and MediaRecorder API (https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder_API).

 After app starts, the video is recording from your webcam and is storing in to a ./records folder in base64 format